hjgode/s2xcon/S2Xcon/readme.txt

 		</DevInfo>
 		===========================================================================

-	The intention is to use s2xcon with different xml config files and simply get the configuartion barcodes inside a PDF file and a log file, all with the same base name.
+	The intention is to use s2xcon with different communication config files and simply get the configuartion barcodes inside a PDF file and a log file, all with the same base name.
 In example: s2xcon -i E:\WLAN_support.xml
 	creates a new PDF named